Sayli555/e-shop/README.md

 ### E-Shop-Ecommerce-Clone

 I clone the website using below stacks.
+    `For Frontend` :- React, Redux , HTNL , CSS , JavaScript
+    `For Backend` :- Json-server deploy on railway.

 The clone is not defined the complete website but some functionalities of website like, Landing page, account & sign in section men, women product, payment page, cart checkout section  And Footer Part .
 Before sharing my experience about that project we want to show some snippets of our web-site.

 ### `Desktop view`